 For people working in critical tasks, staying in touch is the key to personal safety.

 Reliable, available communications safeguard the personnel.
 In addition, user devices should support special safety features, such as the emergency call.
-Other examples of functions that could save someone’s life include
+Other examples of functions that could save someone’s life include the following:

 - A “man-down” feature which will alert backup if the user’s device stops moving or stays horizontal too long - the Lifeguard feature, for example